volvo-cars/automotive-media-sample/README.md

 The project is structured as follows:

-#### Media Playback layer
+#### Media Playback Layer
-This consists of the media plyback client components and the media service.
+This consists of the media playback client components and the media service.

 #### Domain Layer

-Here you will find all the domain models and entities for the application
+Here you will find all the domain models and entities for the application.

-#### Data access layer
+#### Data Access Layer
-This layer is responsible for sourcing the media to play
+This layer is responsible for sourcing the media to play.

 #### Common
-shared utilities and helpers live here.
+Shared utilities and helpers live here.

-## Running the app
+## Running the App
 ### Prerequisties
 * Android studio 4.2+
 * Android Automotive emulator
-* The computer you're testing the app with should have speakers so you can hear the track playing (obvious, but overlooked sometimes).
+* The computer you're testing the app with should have speakers so you can hear the track playing (obvious, but overlooked sometimes)

 Checkout the [Volvo Cars developer portal](https://developer.android.com/guide/topics/media-apps/media-apps-overview) for more information on creating apps for cars.